 1940 - 1949

-With Cal and Washington finishing within a deck of each other after four miles at the 1939 IRA, and both crews smashing the course record, the stage was set for a renewed rivalry to blossom into the next decade.
+With Cal and Washington finishing within a deck of each other after four miles at the 1939 IRA, and both crews smashing the course record, the stage was set for this powerful rivalry to blossom into the next decade.
 Both Al Ulbrickson and Ky Ebright were confident of their chances as the thirties gave way to the forties.

 And well they should have been.
 This decade will be remembered for some of the fastest, most dominant crews ever produced by the two universities.
 In fact, it is the only recorded time that both schools would win gold medals in the same Olympics.
-Unfortunately, it is also a decade marked by war - a war that would impact the lives of virtually everyone on campus - and in the end bring on a new era in the sport of rowing.
+Unfortunately it is also a decade marked by war - a war that would impact the lives of everyone on campus - and in the end begin a new era in collegiate athletics, and the sport of rowing.

 By April, he had settled on a sophomore dominated varsity boat, with Captain Paul Soules and coxswain Fred Colbert the only seniors in the boat.
 Ebright, on the other hand, was having trouble finding the line up he wanted - the day before the race he switched his JV's to the varsity and vice versa.
 It probably didn't matter; a testament to the depth and conditioning of the Washington squad, the Huskies went on to win both races on Lake Washington by open water, falling only in the freshman race.